gtx-Guess/jarvis-assistant/README.md

 ChatGPT for reasoning and general info
 Claude for code and software development

-Different ways of running this when on mac vs windows.

 Windows and MAC run similarly but youll have to install the respective list of libraries manually